unclehowell/datro/COLLABORATE.md

   - Vice versa, any changes made to your sub-repo in our source code, notifies you via your repo.

 We expect a lot of activity while developing the DATRO network and platform, so Github will be used to handle this chaos.
-When things settle and the network/technology has stabalized, we seek to move to this entire monorepo to the blockchain.
+When things settle and the network/technology has stabalized, we seek to move to this entire MonoREAPo to the blockchain.
 In technology there's something called a bathtub effect, which we're in the early stages of. e.g. on a graph issues are high, then in time they lower, then as the technology gets old the issues rise again.
-As the monorepo evolves e.g. good housekeeping, completed solutions and minimal possible filesizes, we can become fully-decentralized
+As the MonoREAPo evolves e.g. good housekeeping, completed solutions and minimal possible filesizes, we can become fully-decentralized
 Once the source code is on the blockchain, we can use tokenized, majority voting to suggest and auth changes e.g. fully-democratized